jeremymv2/chef-intranet-scaffolding/README.md

 ### Busser / Serverspec
 Historically, the trickiest part of operating Chef in an Air Gapped environment has been local development when using the `test-kitchen` verifier.
-The default for a long time has been busser / serverspec (this changed to `inspec` in version 0.16.28 of `test-kitchen`)
+The default for a long time has been busser / serverspec (this changed to `inspec` in version 0.16.28 of `chef-dk`)

 The trouble is that Busser is not Proxy friendly and does not allow use of an alternate GemSource to https://rubygems.org
  * https://github.com/test-kitchen/busser/issues/21